Summer Opportunities: Computer Science and Technology

-Hi, everyone.
-Welcome to college advisors webinar on summer opportunities in computer science and technology.
-To orient everyone with the webinars timing, we’ll start off with a presentation.
-Then answer your questions in the live Q and a on the sidebar.
-You can download our slides and you can start submitting questions in the Q and a tab.
+[00:00:00] Hi, everyone.
+Welcome to CollegeAdvisor’s webinar on Summer Opportunities Computer Science and Technology.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 Now let’s meet our panelists.

 Sorry.
 Hi my name is Austin Bennett and I am a gap year student from Stanford university where I plan to major in mathematics specific mathematics on a discrete sub plan and computer science.
 I needed the systems or theory track and basically just like really nerdy see us as nerdy as you can take it.

 But it’s yeah, it’s pleasure to be here.
 I currently work as a software engineer full time and I’m an advisor group bullseye CollegeAdvisor.
 So yeah, let’s get right into it.
 So I’m going to [00:01:00] start off with the summer programs I did in high school and also just a little bit some activities from our school year, but I did do work in the summer.

 So I’m gonna mention those as well.
 In computer science.
 So I computed the, probably the major one was I competed in what’s called the atheist cell or American computer science league where I was mass state champion and I attend to nationals.
 It’s a really good platform for doing it.